It turns out that a AUD50 police check does not buy a lot of comfort or trust these days.

 Most of the rejections were due to suspended licenses or people not having enough years of driving experience to qualify for the companies, The Boston Globe reports.
 There were hundreds of other applications tossed out due to serious crimes, like violent offenses or reckless driving, and 51 sex offenders were denied licenses.
 A total of 70,789 applications were submitted.

-In Australia, we suggest a high end suitability background vetting service (3 day turn around) will keep everyone safe and provide the sharing economy a credible platform to flourish and also remove FUD – Fear Uncertainty Doubt.
+In Australia, we suggest a high end suitability background vetting app with 1-3 day turn around – will keep everyone safe and provide the sharing economy a credible platform to flourish and also remove FUD – Fear Uncertainty Doubt.

-Cleard.life is the standard … because it uses the Attorney General’s standards for honesty, trustworthiness, tolerance, maturity, loyalty and resilience.
+Cleard.life is the standard … because it is in accordance with the Australian Standards for Workforce Screening 4811 2022 and uses the Attorney General’s standards for honesty, trustworthiness, tolerance, maturity, loyalty and resilience.